hanjie-chen/azure-vm-terraform/README.md

 # furture consider
 1/ use terraform moudle to refactor the existing code 2/ for vm created, try to build enviroment
+3/ for terraform.tfstate can't store in the local, if it the file loss, the terraform will not regonize the Azure env.